ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ## Prerequisites

 You need to do these things before getting started.
-Don't worry, all of the tools and services we use in this tutorial are free.
+Don't worry, all of the tools and services we use in this tutorial are free!

 ### Install Node.js